 Note that this may cause the process to finish multiple procedures, depending on which frame is the current frame.
-See "frame" on page 6-149.
+See "an Ada task, "frame" on page 6-149.
 If the current frame is in the context of a task, thread, or thread process chosen by the select-context command, execution continues until that task, thread, or thread process completes execution of that procedure, or until the process stops for some other reason.
-See "Multithreaded Programs" on page 3-43.
+See "Multithreaded Programs" on page 3-46.